mims-harvard/decagon/README.md

 It is a general approach for multirelational link prediction in any multimodal network.
 Decagon handles multimodal graphs with large numbers of edge types.
 It works on simple and multimodal graphs.

-Please check the [project page](http://snap.stanford.edu/decagon) for more details.
+Please check the [project page](http://snap.stanford.edu/decagon) for more details, including the preprocessed datasets for modeling drug combinations.

 ## Usage